 It’s important to be honest about how you’re feeling with those that you trust.
-Of you may find it easier to talk to someone you don’t know.
+You may find it easier to talk to someone you don’t know.
 Samaritans are there to listen 24/7 on 116 123 or if you prefer to message, you can text Shout to 85258.

-Even if you can’t see the people you care about face to face, there are other ways you can keep connected.
+If you can’t see the people you care about face to face, think of other ways to keep connected.
 You could arrange a video call, set up an online film or book club, play an online game or watch a virtual event together.

 You could also reach out to someone you’ve not spoken to for a while, most of us enjoy hearing from someone we’ve lost touch with.
 Or you could set up a group chat if you find it easier to talk as part of a group.